Dreepye/StarNubMain/StarNubServer/README.md

 			- Checks if players can use the command or not based on the command settings
 			- Checks if everyone can use the command or if the player has permissions
 		- Commands are used by /{commandname or alias} {command}
-			- Example /starnub online or /sn online - would return whos online
+			- Example /starnubserver online or /sn online - would return whos online
 			- Commands can be mapped to shortcuts using the shortcut.yml in StarNub directory
-				- Example: Config utilities.file would be starnub: ['online', 'who'], starboundmanager: ['ban', 'kick']
+				- Example: Config utilities.file would be starnubserver: ['online', 'who'], starboundmanager: ['ban', 'kick']
-					- ^-this would map /starnub online or /starnub who to /online or /who and /starboundmanager ban and /starboundmanager kick to /ban and /kick
+					- ^-this would map /starnubserver online or /starnubserver who to /online or /who and /starboundmanager ban and /starboundmanager kick to /ban and /kick
-			- Only one unique command can be mapped, so if both starnub and starboundmanager both have 'ban' only one can be shortcut's
+			- Only one unique command can be mapped, so if both starnubserver and starboundmanager both have 'ban' only one can be shortcut's
 		- Players can be command blocked

-	- Whitelisted starbounddata.packets.starbounddata.packets.starnub option (uuid, ip or starnub id)
+	- Whitelisted starbounddata.packets.starbounddata.packets.starnubserver option (uuid, ip or starnubserver id)

 	- Restrictions:
-		- Offline banning by uuid, ip, character NAME, starnub id
+		- Offline banning by uuid, ip, character NAME, starnubserver id
-		- Online banning by uuid, ip, character NAME, starboundmanager id*preferd, starnub id* prefered
+		- Online banning by uuid, ip, character NAME, starboundmanager id*preferd, starnubserver id* prefered
 		- Can ban session uuid, ip or ban all ips ever seen with character and every uuid seen with an ip
 		- Players can be permanently muted, command blocked or banned
 		- Players can also be temporarily muted command blocked or banned, these are automatically removed after the time expired